ccassar/raft/app/README.md

 ### Helm Deployment of Application Cluster to Kubernetes

-If access to a kubernetes cluster is available, you can use the helm chart provided to deploy an application cluster quickly and with little effort.
+If access to a kubernetes cluster is available, you can use the [helm chart provided](helm/raftapp) to deploy an application cluster quickly and with little effort.
 If the prometheus operator is setup, you can monitor the test application cluster using the dashboard provided.
 The simplest way of seeing the test application in action, is to run an application cluster in the cloud; for example on Google Kubernetes Engine (GKE), especially if you already have access to a kubernetes cluster with helm deployed.

+Note:  The helm chart provided is simplistic and runs deployments.
+It is not a good example of how to deploy an application (e.g a single helm chart install of a StatefulSet would probably be more appropriate than the rough and ready 3x single replica Deployments with permanent volume claims), but it is sufficient to have the test application up and running with dashboard installed for visibility.

 ##### GKE Cluster Prerequisites